gibedini/floritaly/README.md

 [![GitHub release](https://img.shields.io/github/release/gibedini/floritaly.svg)](https://github.com/gibedini/floritaly/releases)
 <!-- badges: end -->

-The goal of floritaly is to provide an easy access to the Checklist of the Italian vascular flora from R. Floritaly presents plant names and associated data in three data frames that can be joined and filtered with the usual panoply provided by the dplyr package.
-In addition, floritaly offers the function nameStand which takes a list of scientific names as input, fuzzy-matches them to Checklist names and retrieves the corresponding accepted names.
+The goal of \code{floritaly} is to provide an easy access to the Checklist of the Italian vascular flora from R. \code{floritaly} presents plant names and associated data in three data frames that can be joined and filtered with the usual panoply provided by the \code{dplyr} package.
+In addition, \code{floritaly} offers two functions:
-This function therefore can match names even when they are misspelled, as is sometimes the case when names are compiled from a variety of sources as e.g. books, papers, herbarium labels, etc.
-Once the names are matched, retrieving the corresponding accepted name is a trivial task.
+\enumerate{
+  \item{\code{nameStand()}}: {takes a list of scientific names as input, fuzzy-matches them to Checklist names and retrieves the corresponding accepted names.
-Name matching works only for names at the specific or subspecific/varietal rank.
-Therefore, any reference to multiple species, as e.g. Hieracium sp.pl., will be discarded, as well as sectional ranks as e.g. Taraxacum Sect.
+This function therefore can match names even when they are misspelled, as is sometimes the case when names are compiled from a variety of sources as e.g. books, papers, herbarium labels, etc. Name matching works only for names at the specific or subspecific/varietal rank.
+Therefore, any reference to multiple species, as e.g. *Hieracium* sp.pl., will be discarded, as well as sectional ranks as e.g. *Taraxacum* Sect.
 Palustris.
 Likewise, combinations with more than three epithets will be discarded.
+Once the names are matched, the corresponding accepted names are also displayed.}
+  \item{\code{ckl_datalink()}}: {takes the result from \code{nameStand()} as input, joins it to \code{ckl_parsed} and returns the associated data including occurrence in administrative regions, IUCN category, and alien status.}

 ## Installation